Penkridge: Fairs, markets and mills

 Fairs and markets were a vital part of the medieval economy, but a royal charter was needed for either, so they were highly profitable to the manors which had the right to hold them.
 The grant of Penkridge manor to the archbishop of Dublin included the right to hold an annual fair.
 This right was upheld for the Blund family by Edward I in 1278 and by Edward II in 1312.
 The date varied, but in the Middle Ages it fell around the end of September and lasted for seven or eight days.
 It began as a general fair but developed into a horse fair by the late 16th century.

 Henry III granted Andrew le Blund a weekly market in 1244.
 This was challenged by the burgesses of Stafford, who feared competition, but Penkridge kept its Tuesday market for centuries.
 After 1500 the market declined, expired and was revived several times, also changing days several times.
-The market place, still so-named but no longer used, was at the opposite end of the village from the church.
+The marketplace, still so-named but no longer used, was at the opposite end of the village from the church.
 The modern market is held on the livestock auction site close to Bull Bridge.

 Mills were another great source of profit to lords of the manor, who forced their tenants to use them.
 The River Penk and a number of tributary brooks were able to drive mills.
-Domesday records mills at Penkridge at Water Eaton.
+The Domesday Book of 1086 records mills at Penkridge at Water Eaton.
 A century later there were two mills at Penkridge and one of them was operated by the More family for centuries, as tenants of the dean.
 A mill is recorded at Drayton by 1194; at Congreve, Pillaton, and Rodbaston in the 13th century; at Whiston in the 14th; and at Mitton in the 15th.
 These were all corn mills, but in 1345 Water Eaton had a fulling mill, as well as the corn mill.